charles8191/dos401kit/README.md

 # DOS 4.01 compiling kit

-First, get started by extracting the hard drive with the code (from [here](https://github.com/neozeed/dos400)):
+First, get started by extracting the hard drive with the code:

 ```
 $ unxz -k code.raw.xz
 ```

-You can create this yourself by formatting a raw disk using DOS, then copying the contents of the Git repo to `\SRC`.
+You can create this yourself by formatting a raw disk using DOS, then copying the contents of the DOS 4.01 repo zipball linked at the bottom to `\SRC`.

 Now, spawn a QEMU instance with the DOS 5 bootdisk and the hard drive: